31 July, 2010

 Disability Insurance provides a benefit upon illness or injury.
 There are a number of different types of disability insurance, but the most common are:

-• Total and Permanent Disability (TPD) – pays a lump sum when an individual becomes totally and permanently unable to perform an occupation they are suited to.
-There are significant differences in definitions for these types of policies, and care needs to be taken to understand these differences.
+• Total and Permanent Disability (TPD) – this pays a lump sum when an individual becomes totally and permanently unable to perform an occupation they are suited to.
+There are significant differences in "definitions" within these types of policies, and considerable care needs to be taken to understand these differences and the precise quality and breadth of cover provided.

-• Trauma Insurance (also known as Critical Illness Insurance) pays a lump sum provided an individual survives for at least a short time (14 or 28 days), due to any one of a number of specifically defined illnesses.
+• Trauma Insurance (also known as Critical Illness Insurance) - pays a lump sum provided an individual survives for a period of time (often 14 or 28 days), due to any one of a number of specifically defined illnesses.
 The major illnesses include: heart attack, cancer, stroke or coronary artery bypass surgery.

 Whole of Life Insurance